ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 Temperature = T(25)
 print(Temperature.C, Temperature.K, Temperature.F, Temperature.R)
 ```
+There are also unit conversion classes for pressure and density.

 ### Cascadable Running/Retained Average
 The first challenge is that AQI requires a 24 hour average measurement and embedded systems can rest at any time.
 The second is if you're sampling at 1 second intervals that's 86400 (60*60*24) samples to average.